ltecot/papers/README.md

 They've pushed this idea further before with [evolved policy gradients](https://blog.openai.com/evolved-policy-gradients/), which prodbably deserves a section of it's own here.
 The idea being that loss functions are more general and share more similarities between differing tasks, so it'd be best to instead optimize over all environments on a new loss function rather than directly on the policy.
 The blog post explains this well, but the policy and loss model essentially a form of cooperative network.
 The policy uses the reward function to try and learn an enviroment as it normally would, it returns the reward it got, and then the reward function uses that value to do gradient descent on it's own parameters.

 And finally, this paper goes in another direction of meta-learning.
 Instead of having an ensemble of policies, they have an ensemble of models.
 The algorithm flow in the paper illustrates the process pretty well.
 First, they sample trajectories from the real enviroment.
-Then, using randomly sampled steps from their entire real-life history, they train *K* models that estimate the next state, given action *a* and current state *s*).
+Then, using randomly sampled steps from their entire real-life history, they train *K* models that estimate the next state, given action *a* and current state *s*.
 These models are meant to represent *K* different possible MDPs of the true enviroment.
 Then, they gather simulated data from each of these possible MDPs.
 Each of these estimated MDPs has it's own policy model (in this paper they use TRPO).
 For each *K* models, they will sample the corresponding estimated MDP, update the model's parameters using gradient descent, and sample new simulated trajectories using this updated policy.
-Then, using this new simulated data and the algorithms from the first paper (called MAML), they update the meta-policy using an average of the gradient descent from each model.
+Then, using this new simulated data and the algorithms from the first paper (called MAML), they update the meta-policy using gradient descent.
 Finally, they run more trajectores in the real world using each *K* policy, rinse and repeat till it works well.

 That's a lot of words, but the gist of it is that there's *K* models that form their own ideas about how the enviroment acts, and how to get the best reward given that model of the world.
 They get that idea by observing real data, and by running simulations on their own model to determine the best policy.
 The meta (or global, top-level, whatever-you-want-to-call-it) policy is then updated using even more simulated data from the possible models and policies.